hanseltenujaya/field-orders/README.md

    ```
 4. Refresh the app.
 The admin user will see the **Admin** section.

+#### Forgot Password
+If a user forgets their password, they can click the **"Forgot password?"** link on the login screen to receive a reset email.
+After following the link in the email, they will be prompted to set a new password within the app.

 ### 8) Try the flows
 - **Sales user:** Login, add a customer, add a product (if allowed), create an order (status defaults to `received`).
 See “My Orders” list.
 - **Admin user:** Login as admin, go to **Admin** page, see all orders, change status (history is saved).